nvim-neorocks/lz.n/README.md

       Each handler has full authority over its internal state, ensuring it remains isolated and unaffected by external influences[^5], thereby preventing multiple sources of truth.
-    - *Note:* If loading multiple plugins simultaneously, handlers should iterate over a deep copy (`:h vim.deepcopy`) of the plugins, verifying they are still pending before each `trigger_load` call.
-      This practice allows for safe invocation of the stateful `trigger_load` in `before` and `after` hooks.
 2. **Stateful version:**
     - *Usage:* `trigger_load(plugin_name: string | string[], opts?: lz.n.lookup.Opts)`
     - *Returns:* A list of plugin names that were skipped